-As a Paleo chef and best-selling Paleo dessert cookbook author, one of the things I get asked about most often is how to make paleo-friendly sweets, and having a sweet tooth myself, I totally understand!
+As a Paleo chef and best-selling Paleo dessert cookbook author, one of the things I get asked about most often is sugar-free baking and how to make paleo-friendly sweets.
+Having a sweet tooth myself, I totally understand!

 Sugar is so readily available to us, and is snuck into just about everything these days.
 Our society is addicted to sugar more than we realize, so eliminating or cutting back on it can be one of the most challenging aspects of improving your health or changing your diet.

 But this doesn’t have to mean no desserts!

 Even if you are trying to reduce or eliminate refined sugars, it doesn’t mean you have to give up all your favorite sweet treats.

 I’ve been perfecting the art of sugar-free baking and I’m going to share the best ways – and one surprising way – to replace sugar in all of your favorite dessert recipes.
 But first, let’s talk about why you should even consider sugar-free baking in the first place.

 By now we all know that sugar isn’t good for us, so even if you’re not paleo or keto, simply being conscious of your health will likely lead you to want to cut back on refined sugars.
 It really has no health benefits, and too much sugar can contribute to a long list of health problems.

 Here are just a few reasons to cut sugar out of your diet:

 - Sugar suppresses your immune system by inhibiting your white blood cell functions so you can’t fight infections as efficiently